SBejga/mean-stack-dev/README.md

 because of major changes in mongodb v3.2 ensure that you use the latest v.3.2.x version of mongodb.
 Especially for usage of wiredTiger storageEngine and for changes in aggregration pipeline framework.

+If you are new to mongodb, I can recommend the mongodb university.
+In my case I did the [M101JS: MongoDB for Node.js Developers](https://university.mongodb.com/courses/M101JS/about) online course.
+A very good way to get familiar with MongoDB.

 ### Documentation

 I have struggled many times that I have opened the wrong MongoDB Documentation or the old MongoDB Node.js Driver Documentation.